loqi/sort_lineup/README.md

 Executable JavaScript.
 Lightweight performance benchmarks of classic sorting algorithms.

 This code loads no libraries.
 Sort algorithms are implemented in ES5, optimized for runtime speed performance.

-Typical fastest-to-slowest results on large arrays of stochastic floating-point values:
+Typical fastest-to-slowest results on large arrays of stochastic floating-point values are shown below.

 Linearithmic sorts: